agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 }
 ```
 By default, each collected Data will be added to the `default` Group.
-As a conclusion we can draw that the `default` group represents all [Items](./Introduction.md#-item) of the Collection.
+As a conclusion we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.

 ### 📭 Props